peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

         PeterO.Numbers.EDecimal ed,
         PeterO.Numbers.EContext ec);

-Returns whether the given number is a <i>subnormal</i> number.
+Returns whether the specified number is a <i>subnormal</i> number.
 A <i>subnormal number</i> is a nonzero finite number whose Exponent property (or the number's exponent when that number is expressed in scientific notation with one digit before the radix point) is less than the minimum possible exponent for that number.

 <b>Parameters:</b>

  * <i>ed</i>: An arbitrary-precision number object.

  * <i>ec</i>: A context specifying the exponent range of arbitrary-precision numbers.
 Can be null.
-If AdjustExponent of the given context is  `true` , a nonzero number is subnormal if the number's exponent (when that number is expressed in scientific notation with one nonzero digit before the radix point) is less than the given context's EMax property (for example, if EMax is -100, 2.3456 * 10 <sup>-102</sup> is subnormal, but 2.3456 * 10 <sup>-99</sup> is not).
-If AdjustExponent of the given context is  `false` , a nonzero number is subnormal if the number's Exponent property is less than the given context's EMax property (for example, if EMax is -100, 23456 * 10 <sup>-102</sup> is subnormal, but 23456 * 10 <sup>-99</sup> is not).
+If AdjustExponent of the specified context is  `true` , a nonzero number is subnormal if the number's exponent (when that number is expressed in scientific notation with one nonzero digit before the radix point) is less than the specified context's EMax property (for example, if EMax is -100, 2.3456 * 10 <sup>-102</sup> is subnormal, but 2.3456 * 10 <sup>-99</sup> is not).
+If AdjustExponent of the specified context is  `false` , a nonzero number is subnormal if the number's Exponent property is less than the specified context's EMax property (for example, if EMax is -100, 23456 * 10 <sup>-102</sup> is subnormal, but 23456 * 10 <sup>-99</sup> is not).

 <b>Return Value:</b>

-Either  `true`  if the given number is subnormal, or  `false`  otherwise.
-Returns  `false`  if the given context is null or HasExponentRange of the given context is  `false` .
+Either  `true`  if the specified number is subnormal, or  `false`  otherwise.
+Returns  `false`  if the specified context is null or HasExponentRange of the specified context is  `false` .

 <b>Exceptions:</b>